-The maximum partial disability pension must be greater than 33% but less than 50% of the minimum wage in the insured's occupation.
+The maximum partial disability pension must be greater than 33% but less than 50% (according to the degree of disability) of the minimum wage in the insured's occupation.

 Constant-attendance allowance: 20% of the total disability pension is paid.